Careers At MI6

 As well as this, this is the time where you will detail your academic and work history, and achievements.

 Following the online application, if you are selected you will be invited to an initial half-day assessment centre.
 This is an opportunity for the team at MI6 to assess how you work alone and with other applicants under pressure, how well you fit into the environment, and how well you present yourself in person.

-The half-day assessment center comprises participating in a mock work-based scenario, and more cognitive testing.
+The half-day assessment centre comprises participating in a mock work-based scenario, and more cognitive testing.

 At the end of the half-day, candidates who meet the recruitment criteria will be invited to a competency-based interview.

 MI6 Competency-Based Interview

 The competency-based interview is an in-person interview during which candidates must answer competency questions in conversation with an interview panel.

 The competencies that are evaluated are similar to those evaluated in the previous tests, however, candidates are answering questions in front of an audience.

 If candidates are successful, they will be invited to a much more challenging two-day assessment centre.